How to Protect Yourself Against Workplace HIV Discrimination

 An employer is not required to make an accommodation if it would impose an undue hardship on the operation of the business.
 This would be an action that requires “significant difficulty or expense” in relation to the size of the employer, the resources available, and the nature of the operation.
 The potential loss of customers or co-workers, because an employee has HIV/AIDS, does not constitute an undue hardship.

 Employers cannot refuse to hire an applicant because they are afraid the worker will become too ill to work in the future.
 Furthermore, employers can’t decide to not hire qualified people with HIV or AIDS because they are afraid of higher medical insurance costs, worker s compensation costs, or absenteeism.

-If you believe that you are a victim of HIV discrimination, explain to your employer what is required according to the ADA.
 If you are unable to resolve the situation, you may need to file a complaint with your local Equal Employment Opportunity Commission (EEOC) office.
 Complaints must be filed within 180 days of when the discrimination took place.
 The EEOC then investigates the complaint.
 If the problem is not resolved, they will them give the employee or applicant a “right to sue” letter.
 This permits the employee to sue the employer.
 You will want to seek the counsel of a qualified employment discrimination attorney, who will advise you of your rights, which may include back pay, benefits, getting the job back or other damages.

 Contact Pride Legal

-If you or a loved one is a victim of workplace discrimination, we invite you to contact us at Pride Legal for legal counseling or any further questions.
+If you or a loved one is a victim of workplace HIV discrimination, we invite you to contact us at Pride Legal for legal counseling or any further questions.
 To protect your rights, hire someone who understands them.